 You only need to have one channel to promote – it's always the same link

 By which we mean – put all your videos and live classes in one place.
-Your Strydal account.
+Your Strydal channel.

 This makes it much easier for you (and for your clients) in terms of marketing.
 You only need to have one channel to promote – it's always the same link.